 Even though it comes as no surprise, it still hurts.
-In what seems to be an annual August headline, health insurance rates for education employees, other state workers and retirees are going up next year.
+In what seems to be an annual August headline, health insurance rates for education employees, other state workers and retirees are going up in 2020.

-Health insurance premium increases were approved earlier this month by John Budd, director of the Office of Management and Emergency Services, after a recommendation from the Oklahoma Employees Insurance and Benefits Board.
+Health insurance premium increases were approved in August by John Budd, director of the Office of Management and Emergency Services, after a recommendation from the Oklahoma Employees Insurance and Benefits Board.

-Rates for the individual premium for HealthChoice High Option increased 3.5 % (now $615.90 monthly) for current employees and pre-Medicare retirees.
-The HealthChoice High Option for the Medicare supplement plan will increase 5.3 % increase ($395.30 monthly premium).
+Rates for the individual premium for HealthChoice High Option increased 3.5 % (now $615.90 monthly) and the pre-Medicare retirees will see a 5.3 % increase ($395.30 monthly premium).
 Rate increases are higher for employees using HMOs: up 8.5 % for CommunityCare and 14.1 % for GlobalHealth.
 Blue Cross and Blue Shield rates will increase only 1.8%.

 According to OMES, the rate increases for HealthChoice high are lower than the national average of 6 % and are lower than initial projections.

 The State of Oklahoma pays for the individual health care premium equal to the HealthChoice High Option for all education employees.
 Teachers, support professionals and administrators must pay for dependent coverage out of their own pockets.
 State workers and legislators have most of their dependent coverage paid for by the state.